28 November 2009

 Castle’s book, published by Taschen, features full reprints of Kubrick’s Napoleon treatment and screenplay, and two drafts of his production notes.
 Selections from his thousands of letters, notebooks, and costume photographs are also included.
 Lengthy conversations between Kubrick and historian Felix Markham are meticulously and comprehensively transcribed.

 After Kubrick died, his archive materials were displayed in a temporary Stanley Kubrick exhibition, and the permanent Stanley Kubrick Archive was established.
-The exhibition catalogue, published in 2004, contains a chapter about Napoleon (The Best Movie (N)ever Made, by Eva-Maria Magel), and Alison Castle's 2005 book The Stanley Kubrick Archives also includes a Napoleon chapter (The Epic That Never Was, by Gene D Phillips).
+The exhibition catalogue, published in 2004, contains a chapter about Napoleon by Eva-Maria Magel, and Castle’s book The Stanley Kubrick Archives includes a Napoleon chapter by Gene D. Phillips.

 The September Issue